OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 - UI changes are not required
 - no server state is introduced to track tokens

-If you use `<form>` tags anywhere in your client, you will still need to protect them with alternate approaches described in this document such as tokens.
+This defense relies on the CORS preflight mechanism which sends an `OPTIONS` request to verify CORS compliance with the destination server.
+All modern browsers designate requests with custom headers as "to be preflighted".
+When the API verifies that the custom header is there, you know that the request must have been preflighted if it came from a browser.

-This defense relies on the browser's [same-origin policy (SOP)](https://en.wikipedia.org/wiki/Same-origin_policy) restriction that only JavaScript can be used to add a custom header, and only within its origin.
-By default, browsers do not allow JavaScript to make cross origin requests with custom headers.
-Only JavaScript that you serve from your origin can add these headers.
+When a `<form>` tag is used to submit data, it sends a "simple" request that browsers do not designate as "to be preflighted".
+These "simple" requests introduce risk of CSRF because browsers permit them to be sent to any origin.
+If your application uses `<form>` tags to submit data anywhere in your client, you will still need to protect them with alternate approaches described in this document such as tokens.

 #### Custom Headers and CORS